mertsemekis/My_portfolio/Project 5 Data Cleaning with Python, Sennd Data to Workbench and visualize in Tableau/README.md

   <h4>SQL (MySQL Workbench) :</h4>
   <p> Before the creation of the connection between Python and MySQL, I created a databse named google_apps and the table google_data</p>
-  <p> When I inserted the data to the table, at MySQL Workbench I exported the table as a csv file.
+  <p> I inserted the data to the table, at MySQL Workbench and I exported the table as a csv file.
 I connected this file with Tableau. </p>
   <p> For more details please open the project_database_and_table.sql </p>

   <h4>Tableau :</h4>